boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 }
 ```

-Instead of having a self referential data structure, we now have a two dimensional array.
+Instead of having a self-referential data structure, we now have a two-dimensional array.

 While this is our runtime data structure, we still have to calculate the variable indices before running the code.
 For that we can use our previous approach with some slight modifications.
-Instead of storing the value of the variable, we just store it's index.
+Instead of storing the value of the variable, we just store its index.
-Additionally we store an index in every scope to easily access our scope indices:
+Additionally, we store an index in every scope to easily access our scope indices:

 ```rust
 struct Scope {